Tuition and Related Costs

 Berklee Students: Berklee College of Music and Berklee Online students must pay a $500 program deposit to confirm their place in the program.
-Your deposit will be deducted from your tuition and fees for your semester abroad.
+Your deposit will be deducted from your bill for your semester abroad.
 The deposit is non-refundable and non-transferrable.
 If you withdraw from the program or defer your application to a future semester, you will lose your deposit.

 Pay Your Deposit

 Non-Berklee Students: You will receive information from your home school about paying a deposit (if required) and confirming your place in the program.
 Do not use the link above to pay the deposit unless instructed to do so.

 Scholarships and Financial Aid